Clicky

 FluentU Review: Overview

 Directly from the website, FluentU claims to bring “language learning to life with real world videos”!
-The makers of FluentU scour the internet for videos from around the world in hundreds of languages then individually translates each video and transcribes the dialog, then adds those subtitles to short video clips for you to study.
+The makers of FluentU scour the internet for videos from around the world in hundreds of languages then individually translate and transcribe the dialog in each.
+The subtitles are then added to short video clips for you to study.
 You can simultaneously listen and read languages spoken in real time to aid with comprehension.

 FluentU-Review-Library-Example

-They are constantly adding to the library of videos and currently offer 10 different languages, in addition to English for Japanese, Korean and Spanish speakers.
-However, the content is not spread evenly across all the languages – for example, Portugusese, which is their latest edition, has only 38 videos in the content library.
-So it’s worth considering which language(s) you plan to study before deciding if FluentU is the right choice for you.
+They are constantly adding to the video library and currently offer 10 different languages.
+However, the content is not evenly distributed across all languages, so it’s worth considering which language(s) you plan to study before deciding if FluentU is the right choice for you.

 Here’s a handy little graph showing their distribution of content: